-At Westport House, coaches are responsible for holding clients accountable, improving their performance in all areas, and teaching them (in practical terms) how to stay sober and enjoy life.
-Our coaches are onsite everyday throughout the week and formally meet individually with each of their clients at least once a week, and many other times informally.
+Case managers are on-site everyday throughout the week and formally meet individually with each of their clients at least once a week, and many other times informally.
 They listen and contribute observations and questions, provide a road map for success and assist the client with achieving their desired goals.
 They also act as the primary contact for loved ones; regularly communicating the client’s progress, his challenges and successes.